 -

-What are the government’s plans and strategies in terms of the renewables industry?
-Please also provide a brief overview of key legislation and regulation in the renewable energy sector, including any anticipated legislative proposals?
+Please provide a brief overview of key legislation and regulation in the renewable energy sector, including any anticipated legislative proposals.

-A core part of the Government’s strategy is to reduce consenting timelines to speed up development and boost economic growth.
+A core part of the Government’s strategy has been to reduce consenting timelines to speed up development and boost economic growth.

 The key legislation regulating the development of new renewable energy projects in New Zealand is the RMA, which contains the consenting regime for projects onshore and up to 12 nautical miles off the coast.
-Sitting below the RMA is a National Policy Statement on Renewable Electricity Generation 2011, which seeks to provide a consistent approach to planning for renewable electricity generation in New Zealand.
-While this requires councils to recognise the national significance of renewable electricity generation, in practice, it has not provided significant assistance to renewable electricity generation projects.
+Sitting below the RMA is a National Policy Statement on Renewable Electricity Generation 2011 (amended in 2025), which seeks to provide a consistent approach to planning for renewable electricity generation in New Zealand.
+Recent amendments which came into effect in January 2026 require that councils must recognise and provide for the national significance and the national, regional and local benefits of renewable energy generation and enable renewable energy generation assets and activities among other greater mandatory considerations.

-For renewable energy projects in New Zealand offshore environment approvals are required under the EEZ Act.
-This Act manages the effects of activities in the exclusive economic zone (12 to 200 nautical miles from the coast of New Zealand) and in / on the continental shelf.
-Applications for consent under the EEZ Act have been discouraged while the ORE Bill and the commercial permitting regime is being developed.
-As described in Question 2, the Government has also enacted the FTAA which seeks to speed up the consenting process for major infrastructure projects, including renewable energy developments.
+For renewable energy projects in New Zealand’s offshore environment, approvals are required under the EEZ Act.
+This Act manages the effects of activities in the exclusive economic zone (12 to 200 nautical miles from the coast of New Zealand) and in or on the continental shelf.
+Applications for consent under the EEZ Act have been discouraged while the Offshore Renewable Energy Bill and the commercial permitting regime is being developed.
+As described in Question 6, the Government has also enacted the FTAA which seeks to speed up the consenting process for major infrastructure projects, including renewable energy developments.

-- Making amendments to the RMA for renewable energy project to speed up resource consenting, extend the default lapse period from 5 years to 10 years and increase the default consent duration to 35 years
+(b) Making amendments to the RMA for renewable energy projects to speed up resource consenting, extend the default lapse period from 5 years to 10 years and increase the default consent duration to 35 years – these have been implemented through the Resource Management (Consenting and Other System Changes) Amendment Act, which came into force in mid-2025.

-- Implementing stronger national direction for renewable energy, including by amending the National Policy Statements for Renewable Electricity Generation and Electricity Transmission so they are far more directive and enabling of renewable electricity and transmission.
+(c) Implementing stronger national direction for renewable energy, including the amendments to the National Policy Statements for Renewable Electricity Generation and Electricity Transmission so they are far more directive and enabling of renewable electricity and transmission.

-- Introducing a new regime for offshore wind – the ORE Bill has been introduced to Parliament proposing such a regime.
+(d) Introducing a new regime for offshore wind – the Offshore Renewable Energy Bill has been introduced to Parliament and passed its second reading proposing such a regime.

-- Updating regulatory settings for electricity networks and new connections – the Commerce Commission and the Electricity Authority are undertaking work to update regulatory settings to ensure New Zealand’s system can cope with the economy-wide shift to electrification.
-In 2024, the Electricity Authority released a consultation paper on distribution connection pricing reform, with potential amendments to the Electricity Industry Participation Code expected in 2025.
+(e) Updating regulatory settings for electricity networks and new connections – the Commerce Commission and the Electricity Authority are undertaking work to update regulatory settings to ensure New Zealand’s system can cope with the economy-wide shift to electrification.
+In 2024, the Electricity Authority released a consultation paper on distribution connection pricing reform and introduced amendments to the Code to improve connection pricing methodologies.
+These amendments came into effect in April 2026.

-Please also refer to Question 3 for the key legislation in respect to the emissions reduction target in New Zealand and the Government’s initiatives in that space.
+Please also refer to Question 2 for the key legislation in respect of the emissions reduction target in New Zealand and the Government’s initiatives in that space.

 -